Joseph Joffre: Personality and assessments

 Doughty writes of the Marne: "Gallieni's role was important, but the key concept and decisions lay with Joffre."
 Joffre recovered from the initial disastrous attacks into Lorraine and the Ardennes and redeployed forces to the west.
 He kept his cool when the initial attempt to have Maunoury envelop the German west flank at Amiens failed, requiring a retreat on Paris.
 While the Battle of the Marne was going on, he handled the problems faced by Foch's Ninth Army at the St Gond Marshes, by de Langle's Fourth and Sarrail's Third near Verdun and by Castelnau's Second in the Nancy area.

+General Léon Zeller, in his war memoirs, describes the Marshal:

+“Endowed with intellectual qualities as robust as his physical constitution, he commanded with common sense, foresight, and genuine authority; benevolent yet firm, giving his subordinates credit when he recognized their moral and military worth, and leaving them to attend to the details, not readily listening to long speeches, and speaking little himself, without ease or warmth.
+Drawn by his scientific training and his travels overseas toward realities rather than abstractions, he gave priority to matters of organization, mobilization, personnel, and equipment over those of tactics, which, lending themselves to hypotheses and variations, hold less appeal for certain precise minds.
+Discerning the issues that required his consideration, he reserved for himself, with unchallenged authority, the decisions pertaining to them.”

 John Eisenhower writes that Joffre's "personality had a profound effect on the course of history" and he became a household name in the United States.